AlexandriaDAO/core/src/perpetua/perpetua.md

 ```

 UI:
-- New item/shelf button on my library page.
-- Adding markdown items is not optimistic.
 - There's a lot of background loading, like if I go to "My Library" it feels frozen for 10 seconds.